Teams Announced 2022

 We will allocate teams so that all teams finish as close to possible to each other.

-If you wish to enter your own team/run it individually, or cycle it, then you will not be eligible for the title of champion Shunter and Grunter team.
+If you wish to enter your own team/run it individually, or cycle it, then you will not be eligible for the title of champion Shunters and Grunters.

 The aim of this event is to have fun, and experience one of Otago’s most stunning running environments.